EcoLogicAG/dato-cms-scripts/README.md

 ## Example Script: Update a Boolean Value of all Records

-Add your **API Key** and change the **Record Type Id**  in the `scripts/update-records.ts` file
+Add your **API Key** and change the **Record Type Id**  in the `scripts/update-records.ts` file (and of course you have to add a new interface for the record type and change some code)

 ```
 cd dato-cms-scripts